Roukira/Ludibrary/README.md

 Please keep in mind this is still an early version of what I'm aiming for.

+Want to give it a try ?
+[Download.](https://github.com/Roukira/Ludibrary/raw/master/Ludibrary%20v0.1.zip)

 Screenshots of the current version :
 ![Main Menu listing all games](https://raw.githubusercontent.com/Roukira/Ludibrary/master/screenshot1.png?raw=true)

 ![Search for games](https://raw.githubusercontent.com/Roukira/Ludibrary/master/screenshot2.png?raw=true)

-want to give it a try ?
-[Download.](https://github.com/Roukira/Ludibrary/raw/master/Ludibrary%20v0.1.zip)